Boost Your Memory

 How to Boost Memory

-- 1Do not skimp on sleep and exercise.Your ability to have a sharp memory increases when you take care of your brain by having a healthy lifestyle.
+- 1Your ability to have a sharp memory increases when you take care of your brain by having a healthy lifestyle.
 When you exercise your body, you are also exercising your brain.
-Doing physical exercises can help increase your brain's oxygen level and lessen your risk for disorders that may lead to memory loss, like cardiovascular diseases or diabetes.Advertisement
+Doing physical exercises can help increase your brain's oxygen level and lessen your risk for disorders that may lead to memory loss, like cardiovascular diseases or diabetes.Do not skimp on sleep and exercise.Advertisement

-- 2Workouts.Exercise can also improve the effects of brain chemicals, as well as protect brain cells.
+- 2Exercise can also improve the effects of brain chemicals, as well as protect brain cells.
 Furthermore, you should not deprive yourself from having enough sleep; if you do, your brain cannot operate at its full capacity.
 Your problem-solving abilities, critical thinking skills and creativity may be compromised.
-Whether you are working or studying, depriving yourself of enough sleep is tantamount to disaster.Advertisement
+Whether you are working or studying, depriving yourself of enough sleep is tantamount to disaster.Workouts.Advertisement

-- 6Eat a brain-boosting diet.Just as your body needs fuel, the same applies to your brain.
+- 6Just as your body needs fuel, the same applies to your brain.
 Get your omega 3s, as they are a good source of omega 3 fatty oil.
 Fishes such as tuna, salmon, halibut, mackerel, sardines, and trout are good sources of omega 3 fatty acids.
-If you are not fond of fish though, you can still go for non-fish sources of omega 3s, like ground flaxseed, walnuts, winter squash, pinto beans, broccoli, spinach and soybeans.Advertisement
+If you are not fond of fish though, you can still go for non-fish sources of omega 3s, like ground flaxseed, walnuts, winter squash, pinto beans, broccoli, spinach and soybeans.Eat a brain-boosting diet.Advertisement